prawn-cake/pgclient/README.md

 All requests inside `with` context will be executed and automatically committed within one transaction

-    with self.db_manager.cursor as transaction:
+    with self.pg_client.cursor as transaction:
         transaction.execute('INSERT INTO users VALUES name="Mark"')
         transaction.execute('INSERT INTO users VALUES name="Paolo"')
         transaction.execute('SELECT * FROM users')

     users = transaction.fetchall()

 Installation